calejvaldez/YouAreTyping/README.md

 ## Project Status

+> [!NOTE]
+>
-Although I wouldn't consider this project abandoned, I also wouldn't consider it fully active.
-I only ever make updates to this program if it's something I *really* want to work on.
-Otherwise, I'm just a college student trying to keep up with everything.
+> Although I wouldn't consider this project abandoned, I also wouldn't consider
+> it fully active.
+I only ever make updates to this program if it's something I
+> *really* want to work on.
+Otherwise, I'm just a college student trying to keep
+> up with everything.
+>

-If you want to contribute your own code, it is heavily encouraged!
-Please read the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for more information.
+> If you want to contribute your own code, it is heavily encouraged!
+Please read
+> the [`CONTRIBUTING.md`](./CONTRIBUTING.md) file for more information.

 ## Description